 How Stomach Cancer Is Treated?

-The treatment advised for each case depends on the size and stage of cancer and the general health of the patient.
+The treatment advised for each case depends on the size and stage of the cancer and the general health of the patient.

 Treatment may aim to cure cancer.
 Some stomach or gastric cancers can be cured, particularly if they can be diagnosed in the early stages of the disease.

 Treatment may aim to control cancer.
-If a cure is not realistic, with treatment it is often possible to control the growth of the cancer and prevent it from spreading to other areas of the body.
+If a cure is not realistic, with treatment it is often possible to control the growth of cancer and prevent it from spreading to other areas of the body.

 Treatment may aim to ease symptoms.
 In patients with advanced cancer when a cure is not possible, treatments may be used to reduce the symptoms like pain, bleeding or obstruction.